 by PHIL MILLER | 18 December 2020

-TAGGED: Ireland, Police, terrorism
+TAGGED: Ireland, Police, Terrorism

 A multimillion-pound police probe into murders allegedly committed by a British army agent inside the IRA in Northern Ireland is reluctant to question senior UK commanders in charge of the covert mission, a retired intelligence officer has told Declassified.